organisciak/dissertation/document/5_design_objective.md

 Trant and Wyman argue that tagging from online users "appears to fill gaps in current documentation practice" [-@trant_investigating_2006].
 Following from this, tagging is particularly helpful for difficult to model formats (i.e. non-text) and when corpus sizes surpass the ability to formally classify works.
-Tagging has been used to encode scans of text [@ahn_recaptcha_2008], improve information retrieval retrieval document modelling [@lamere_social_2008; @bao_optimizing_2007], augment personalized search [@lerman_personalizing_2007; @noll_web_2007].
+Tagging has been used to encode scans of text [@von_ahn_recaptcha_2008], improve information retrieval retrieval document modelling [@lamere_social_2008; @bao_optimizing_2007], augment personalized search [@lerman_personalizing_2007; @noll_web_2007].

 Tagging also offers a break from the Vocabulary Problem [@furnas_vocabulary_1987].
-@furnas_vocabulary_1987 performed a set of term generation experiments in 1987 where the asked participants to describe functions or objects.
+Furnas et al. performed a set of term generation experiments in 1987 where the asked participants to describe functions or objects.
 They found that the amount of spontaneous consensus was very low, arguing that this problem of vocabulary becomes a user issue because different users expect different vocabularies.
 However, it's the designers who get to choose the primary vocabulary and, "as heavy users, grow to find [their] terms obvious and natural" (ibid).

-The proposed solution to the vocabulary problem was to allow 'essentially unlimited numbers of aliases'[^At least when those aliases are not more popular for other functions.] [@furnas_vocabulary_1987] -- something that tagging functionally allows.
+The proposed solution to the vocabulary problem was to allow 'essentially unlimited numbers of aliases'^[At least when those aliases are not more popular for other functions.] (ibid) -- something that tagging functionally allows.
 With tags, the descriptors for an information object are not one centralized viewpoint, but an amalgam of different viewpoints and different vocabularies.

 This is the ideal setting.

 However, there are numerous difficulties with tagging, especially when reliant on volunteers.

-While tagging seems to address the vocabulary problem in its potential, the multiple alias approach does not guarantee that they will be approaches reliably.
+While tagging seems to address the vocabulary problem in its potential, the multiple alias approach does not guarantee that they will be approached reliably.
 In instances of low contributor engagement and sparse tags, the fact that people's vocabularies differ can be aggravated by the loose contribution style of tagging.

-Additionally, volunteers tagging practices often do not match the needs of system designers.
+Additionally, volunteer tagging practices often do not match the needs of system designers.
 Of all the contribution approaches enabled by The Commons on Flickr, for example, @springer_for_2008 found that tags were the least fulfilling type of information contributed to the Library of Congress account on Flickr.
 Likewise, in a look at social features used in library online catalogues, @spiteri_social_2011 finds tagging to be among the least used.
 That finding does suggest that features which are arguably more self-serving, such as curating lists of library materials and starring liked works, are easier to collect than more pragmatic features for item description.